menu

 Wrap Up

-This wraps up everything we know about the Warrior class in Path of Exile 2.
+This wraps up the basics of the Warrior class in Path of Exile 2.

 Overall, the Warrior class isn’t particularly new for Path of Exile.
 A lot of the skills are returning from PoE 1, and Slam Skills have been in the game for a long time.

-The Warrior class is simply separating builds that were Marauders in PoE 1, letting them specialize more towards Maces and Slams.
+The Warrior class is simply separating builds that were Marauders in PoE 1, letting them specialize more towards Maces, Slams, and Totems.